SacramentoCAR ACCIDENT ATTORNEY

 Medical costs depend largely on the extent of the injuries.
 In addition, the decisions of emergency personnel may also impact these costs.
 For example, if emergency responders took you from the accident scene in a helicopter, it will cost much more than if they took you by ambulance.

-The extent of the injuries may also lead to surgeries, which can be expensive.
+The extent of the injury may also lead to surgeries, which can be expensive.
 If incredibly severe, injuries will add to other expenses for long-term care and costs for adjusting your life to live with them.
 If someone dies because of the injuries they suffer in the crash, then this has a substantial impact on the overall cost.

 Property damage depends on the general conditions of the accident.
 The size of the other vehicle compared to your vehicle impacts these expenses.
 The age of your vehicle and the type of repairs needed will also factor in.
 If your insurer considers your vehicle a total loss, this will increase the overall costs.